-In a healthy body homocysteine is quickly turned into one of two beneficial substances.
-It can be used to make glutathione, the body’s very own antioxidant or SAMe, a brain chemical linked to mood.
+In a healthy body homocysteine is quickly turned into one of two beneficial substances: glutathione, the body’s very own antioxidant, or SAMe, a brain chemical linked to mood.

-Unfortunately, if your diet isn’t optimal these conversions can’t happen and the harmful homocysteine builds up!
-On top of this some people have an inherited genetic quirk which means their ability to convert homocysteine into beneficial substances is impaired.
+If your diet isn’t optimal these conversions can’t happen and homocysteine can build up.
+Some people also have an inherited genetic quirk that impairs their ability to convert homocysteine into beneficial substances.

-Certain other factors also increase your chance of having high homocysteine.
-These include:
+Other factors that increase your chance of having high homocysteine include:

 - Family history of chronic disease